 A person is considered fiscally resident in Colombia if one remains in the country (continuously or not) for an aggregate period of time of 183 days within a period of 365 consecutive days.
-In cases where that requirement is met by considering the days spent in Colombia over two successive fiscal years, the individual qualifies as tax resident as of the second fiscal year.
+If the 183-day period finishes within two different calendar years, the individual is considered as a tax resident for both calendar years.

 Also, if the person is a Colombian national, one will be fiscally resident if one falls within any of the following scenarios:

 - The spouse or dependants remain in the country for 183 days (continuously or not) within a period of 365 consecutive days.

 - 50% or more of one's income is sourced directly or indirectly in Colombia.

 - 50% or more of one's property/assets are managed in Colombia.

 - 50% or more of one's assets are 'physically' located in Colombia.